 Definition and Background of Obesity Hypoventilation Syndrome

-OHS may be acute or chronic; there is a number of mechanisms of the development of both conditions.
+OHS may be acute or chronic; there are a number of mechanisms that affect the development of both conditions.
 First of all, the main triggers of OHS are the disturbance of the central ventilator drive and an increased body weight.

 Etiology of Obesity Hypoventilation Syndrome

-Owing to the increased demand for breathing work there are weakening of inspiratory muscles and low resting tidal volumes in patients with OHS, leading to respiratory and cardiovascular disorders.
+Owing to the increased energy needed for breathing, a weakening of the inspiratory muscles occurs accompanied by low resting tidal volumes in patients with OHS, leading to respiratory and cardiovascular disorders.

-Patients with OHS tend to have 20% decreased lung capacity, 40% lower maximal voluntary ventilation and lower pulmonary compliance than those persons with obesity who do not suffer from hypoventilation.
-OHS triggers intensive breathing, as the lack of oxygen in the blood and vice versa elevated quantity of carbon dioxide stimulate the respiratory center in the brain leading to an extra breath in.
+Patients with OHS tend to have 20% decreased lung capacity, 40% lower maximal voluntary ventilation and lower pulmonary compliance than people with obesity who do not suffer from hypoventilation.
+OHS triggers intensive breathing, as the lack of oxygen in the blood elevates the quantity of carbon dioxide, thus stimulating the respiratory center in the brain leading to additional breathing in.

-Nevertheless, the central respiratory control disorder remains the most contributing factor in the development of OHS, as the overweight individuals that hyperventilate tend to have abnormal body reaction to hypoxia and they are less responsive to CO2 rebreathing accordingly.
+Nevertheless, the central respiratory control disorder remains the most contributing factor in the development of OHS, as overweight individuals that hyperventilate tend to have abnormal body reaction to hypoxia and are less responsive to CO2 rebreathing.

 Epidemiology of Obesity Hypoventilation Syndrome

 According to the US Centers of Disease Control and Prevention (CDC), the occurrence of OHS ranges from 10% to 20% because 30% of American citizens are obese.
-The figures characterizing the disorder tend to elevate as the obesity rate grows from year to year with threatening rate.
+The figures characterizing the disorder tend to elevate as obesity rate grows from year to year at an alarming rate.

-OHS often remains undiagnosed; the prevalence of OHS is 10-20% in the patients with obstructive sleep apnea on the background of obesity and 0.15-0.3% in the grown up population.
+OHS often remains undiagnosed; the prevalence of OHS is 10-20% in patients with obstructive sleep apnea and 0.15-0.3% in the adult population.
 OHS is more common in males, with a ratio of 2:1 male-to-female.
 Also, patients older than 50 years tend to have OHS.

 Presentation of Obesity Hypoventilation Syndrome

-The OHS is usually a secondary syndrome for a main condition, the flow of which is characterized by the stage of hypoventilation and hypercapnia as well as the body ability for recovery from respiratory acidosis.
+OHS is usually a secondary syndrome for a main condition, of which the flow is characterized by the stage of hypoventilation and hypercapnia as well as the body’s ability to recovery from respiratory acidosis.

-The OHS sufferers tend to develop signs of OSA, namely, hypersomnolence, daytime sleepiness, tiredness, especially at the daytime even after an insignificant physical load, disturbing snoring, poor sleeping pattern, night choking – sleep apnea, frequent depression attacks, and headache especially in the morning time.
-Fatigue usually follows shortness of breath as a symptom of low blood oxygen level (chronic hypoxia).
+OHS sufferers tend to develop signs of OSA, namely, hypersomnolence, daytime sleepiness, tiredness, especially during daytime even after minimal physical activity, disturbing snoring, poor sleeping patterns, night choking – sleep apnea, frequent depression attacks, and headaches, especially in the morning.
+Fatigue usually follows shortness of breath which is a symptom of low blood oxygen levels (chronic hypoxia).

-Pulmonary hypertension and chronic right-sided heart failure (cor pulmonale) are the satellites of OHS in obese patients, further aggravated with peripheral edema, leading to emergence of swellings in limbs.
-There also can be found cyanosis-bluish color in the lips, fingers, toes, or skin.
+Pulmonary hypertension and chronic right-sided heart failure (cor pulmonale) are some of the major complications of OHS in obese patients, further aggravated by peripheral edema, leading to emergence of swellings in the limbs.
+Also, there can be presence of cyanosis-bluish color on the lips, fingers, toes, or skin.

-Physical examinations are not clinically pronounced, nonspecific, in OHS patients and characterized by comorbidities:
+Physical examinations are not clinically articulate, are non-specific, and are characterized by comorbidities:

-During thoracic examination, patients with different stages of OHS have diffuse wheezing, hyperinflation, a specific appearance of the chest, “barrel chest”, percussion produces hyperresonance; there is prolonged expiration, breath sounds are diffusely decreased.
+During thoracic examination, patients who are at different stages of OHS have diffuse wheezing, hyperinflation, a specific appearance of the chest, “barrel chest”, percussion produces hyperresonance; there is prolonged expiration and breath sounds are diffusely decreased.

-Also, there are coarse crackles while inspiration, followed by the wheezes appearing during expiration.
-In addition to the thoracic examination, there are might be clubbing and cyanosis reflecting the rate of hypoxia.
+Also, there are coarse crackles during inspiration, followed by wheezes during expiration.
+In addition to thoracic examination, there may be clubbing and cyanosis indicating the rate of hypoxia.

-- the second heart sound has characteristic split and pronounced pulmonary component (P2)
+- the second heart sound has a characteristic split and pronounced pulmonary component (P2)

-- a left parasternal (right ventricular) heave as well as an S4 of right ventricular origin
+- the left parasternal (right ventricular) heave has an S4 of right ventricular origin

-- jugular venous pulse has a large a-wave component
+- the jugular venous pulse has a large a-wave component

-- pulmonic valve regurgitation is reflected by a diastolic murmur
+- the pulmonic valve regurgitation is reflected by a diastolic murmur